-What To Do If You Are Worried a Child Is Being Abused (Dept. of Health publication 31815) Available in summary version also - multiple copies distributed to schools
+What To Do If You Are Worried a Child Is Being Abused (HM Government, 2015)

+Multiple copies distributed to schools.
+A summary version is also available.

-Procedures for Dealing With Allegations Against Staff
+Procedures for Dealing with Allegations Against Staff

-LA guidance available on Info for Schools website And guidance in Keeping Children Safe in Education 2014.
+Local Authority guidance available on Info for Schools website And guidance in Keeping Children Safe in Education 2018